royepi/HexFlow-UCTV/README.md

 <p>Display and launch your games and homebrews in style.<br /><strong>HexFlow Launcher</strong> features a 3d user interface to display your games with their box art and supports many customization options like custom covers, backgrounds, and - in v0.6 and above - one custom category.</p>
 <p>Launching a game/app from <strong>HexFlow Launcher</strong> will close the launcher automaticaly without asking.</p>
 <h2>Custom Covers</h2>
-<p>Place your custom covers in "<em>ux0:/data/HexFlow/COVERS/PSVITA/</em>"</p>
+<p>Place your custom covers in "<em>ux0:/data/HexFlow/COVERS/PSVITA/</em>" and similar.</p>
+<p>If RetroFlow is enabled, Retro covers can be found in "<em>ux0:/data/RetroFlow/COVERS/</em>"</p>
 <p>Cover images must be in <strong>png</strong> format and the file name must match the <strong>App ID</strong> or the <strong>App Name</strong> of each app (recomended resolution 256x256px). <a href="https://live.staticflickr.com/7176/6885249717_738e8ee187_n.jpg" target="_blank" rel="noopener">Sample vita cover image</a></p>
 <h3>Download Covers and Backgrounds</h3>
 <p>In v0.3 and above, covers can be downloaded automatically from the settings menu (Start button).
 You can also download covers and backgrounds manually from the link below.
 Thanks to <b>astuermer</b> for creating <a href="https://github.com/andiweli/hexflow-covers">the original cover archive</a> used in v0.9.1 and below, and big thanks to <b>jimbob4000</b> for maintaining the current cover archive.</p>
 <p><a href="https://github.com/jimbob4000/hexflow-covers/" target="_blank" rel="noopener">https://github.com/jimbob4000/hexflow-covers/</a></p>
 <h3>Custom Background</h3>
 <p>Place your <strong>Background.png</strong> or <strong>Background.jpg</strong> image in "<em>ux0:/data/HexFlow/</em>" (recomended resolution 1280x720px or less).
 Some custom backgrounds are available <a href="https://github.com/andiweli/hexflow-covers/tree/main/Backgrounds">HERE</a>.
 In v0.9 and above, these sample custom backgrounds are included by default.</p>
+<p>If RetroFlow is enabled, special backgrounds for RetroFlow entries can be downloaded individually from the triangle menu and can be found in "<em>ux0:/data/RetroFlow/BACKGROUNDS/</em>"</p>
 <h3>Custom Category</h3>
 <p>In v0.6 and above, take the <strong>applist.dat</strong> file in "<em>ux0:data/HexFlow/</em>" and rename it to <strong>customsort.dat</strong>.
 This will generate a 5th category - "Custom" - and you can put what games you want or reorder it within Vitashell, or on your PC in a unix-compatible text editor such as gVim Easy.
-Windows notepad won't work.</p>
+Windows notepad won't work.
+This can be used for real apps, for example, to create a "utilities" category, however it doesn't currently support RetroFlow entries and a fix for this is in bugtesting.</p>
 <h3>Custom Music</h3>
 <p>Place your  <strong>Music.ogg</strong> or <strong>Music.mp3</strong> file in "<em>ux0:data/HexFlow/</em>" (music will play automaticaly when the "Sounds" option is enabled)</p>
 <p>&nbsp;</p>